rverst/docker/README.md

-# Containerized Syncthing
+# Docker Container for Syncthing

-Syncthing in a container.
-Combine with volumes.
+Run Syncthing in a container.
+Combine with volumes to have the synchronized files available on the host.

 The exposed volumes are by default:

- - /var/syncthing/config - the configuration and index directory
- - /var/syncthing/Sync - the default folder
+    /var/syncthing/config   - the configuration and index directory into the Container /var/syncthing          - the default sync folder into the Container

 You can add more folders and map them as you prefer.